 - If the debts are mainly the property of one spouse, you want to discuss whether it would be more beneficial to you to wait until your spouse’s bankruptcy is complete or go ahead and file for divorce now.
-If you are the spouse with a lot of debt, it makes sense to discharge the debt sooner rather than wait until the divorce is over.
+If you are a spouse with a lot of debt, it makes sense to discharge the debt sooner rather than wait until the divorce is over.

 Experienced Divorce Attorneys That Know Bankruptcy Make all the Difference

 If you should find yourself in this situation, you should consult an attorney who is knowledgeable in both of these areas.
 Each case is different and there are many personal factors to consider.
 Divorce and bankruptcy are two of the most stressful things a person can go through; however, having a knowledgeable and experienced attorney can make all the difference.

 We invite you to contact Anderson & Boback to schedule a consultation to discuss your family law or divorce matter including any questions you may have about dealing with divorce and bankruptcy at the same time.